nushell/nushell.github.io/contributor-book/plugins.md

 ## Discovery

-Nu keeps a registry of plugins known as the ‘plugin cache file’ at the file system location defined by configuration variable `$nu.plugin-path`.
+Nu keeps a registry of plugins known as the ‘plugin registry file’ at the file system location defined by configuration variable `$nu.plugin-path`.
 To add a plugin, execute `plugin add <path_to_plugin_executable>` in a Nu shell.
-The plugin's signatures will be added to the plugin cache file for future launches of Nu.
+The plugin's signatures will be added to the plugin registry file for future launches of Nu.
 To make them available immediately, call `plugin use <plugin_name>`.

 ## Launch environment